SECURITIES AND EXCHANGE COMMISSION

 The foregoing descriptions are qualified in their entirety by reference to the Offer Letter, the participation letter agreement under Severance Plan B, the Separation Agreement, and Severance Plan B, copies of which are filed as Exhibits 10.1, 10.2, 10.3, and 10.4 to this Current Report on Form 8-K and incorporated herein by reference.

 Section 7 – Regulation FD

-On December 8, 2020, the Company issued a press release announcing the appointment of Jonathan Anschell as Executive Vice President, Chief Legal Officer, and Secretary of the Company, succeeding Robert Normile, a copy of which is furnished as Exhibit 99.1 hereto.
+On June 23, 2020, Mattel issued a press release regarding Mr. DiSilvestro’s appointment as the Company’s Chief Financial Officer and Mr. Euteneuer leaving the Company, a copy of which is furnished as Exhibit 99.1 hereto.